christophergaldi6/DataManagementCPSC308/README.md

-# DataManagementCPSC308
+# Database Management
-Various Projects and Assignments for CPSC 308 using Tableau and SQL.
+Various Projects and Assignments for CPSC 308 using SQL and Tableau.